Topo 1 (S70-3)

 • to obtain information about ionospheric effects on satellite geodetic surveys.

-The 18.14 kg satellite was shaped like a rectangular box (0.36 m by 0.30 m by 0.23 m).
-It was equipped with modified SECOR components including:
+The 18.14 kg satellite was based on the SECOR Type II satellite and was shaped like a rectangular box (0.36 m by 0.30 m by 0.23 m).

-• a transponder that retransmitted the 136.84-MHz telemetry signals received from three ground stations whose locations were determined from satellite ranging measurements using phase comparison techniques and
+• a transponder that retransmitted the 136.84 MHz telemetry signals received from three ground stations whose locations were determined from satellite ranging measurements using phase comparison techniques and

 • a 590-KHz high-resolution ranging channel to obtain an ionospheric correction factor.

 Power was supplied by solar cells mounted on the satellite's exterior recharing onboard batteries.
 The telemetry transmissions were made by flexible metal tape antennas that were wound around the satellite's structure and deployed after orbital injection.
 The satellite obtained excellent data for a 6-month period (May 1970 to October 1970).
-Owing to a lack of funding, however, further tracking was discontinued and, as of January 14, 1972, the satellite was orbiting in an operational off mode.
+Owing to a lack of funding, however, further tracking was discontinued and, as of 14 January 1972, the satellite was orbiting in an operational off mode.

 Nation: USA